-Patients and staff watching the animated film on pressure ulcers "Move a little More" How the Pressure Ulcer Prevention and Intervention Service (PUPIS) Team Improve the Health of Patients
+Patients and staff watching the animated film on pressure ulcers "Move a little More"

+How the Pressure Ulcer Prevention and Intervention Service (PUPIS) Team Improve the Health of Patients

 The service assess and provide intervention for approximately 250 patients a year.
-The team see on average 10 pressure ulcers per week in the community; in patient's homes and in nursing/care homes.
+The team see on average 10 pressure ulcers per week in the community: in patient's homes and in nursing/care homes.
 The service helps to reduce the considerable demand that pressure ulcers place on NHS resources by promoting faster healing times, reducing the reliance on costly nursing visits, dressings and equipment.
 It also avoids surgery, saves theatre time and frees outpatient slots.
-The avoidance of one Category 4 pressure ulcer , can save the NHS £14,000 and is one of the Quality Priorities for the Health Board. the wound extends into the muscle and can extend as far down as the bone.
-Usually lots of dead tissue and drainage are present and there is a high possibility of infection.
+The avoidance of one Category 4 pressure ulcer can save the NHS £14,000 and is one of the Quality Priorities for the Health Board.

+Medication Errors

-Medication Errors The figures show a year on year decrease in the number of medication incidents reported.
+The figures show a year on year decrease in the number of medication incident reports.
 ABMU HB continues to actively encourage the reporting of incidents and near misses.

-Incidents are reviewed and themes are shared with the medical staff to ensure that lessons are learned, to provide assurances in the safe use of medicines throughout the organisation.
+Incidents are reviewed and themes are shared with the units to ensure that lessons are learned, to provide assurances in the safe use of medicines throughout the organisation.